 For nurses who provide extraordinary care at Morristown-Hamblen Healthcare System, we honor them through The DAISY Award, an international nurse recognition program that celebrates the compassion and skills nurses bring to patients and families every day.
-This month, Logan Jefferson received the award.
+Logan Jefferson, RN, received the DAISY Award for January.

 Logan is registered nurse who has worked at MHHS for almost two years.
 He currently works on 4 South.
 Logan chose to work at MHHS because he wanted to serve those in the community he grew up in.
 He stated “What a better place to work than one close to home.”
 He became a nurse by attending Walters State Community College and is now pursuing his BSN at Carson-Newman University.